scottgal/mostlylucidweb/Mostlylucid/Markdown/usingprometheusandgrafanatomonitoraspnet.md

 [TOC]
 # Docker
-As usual with this site I wanted to add the Grafana and Proioimetheus elements to my docker compose file, this allows me to spin everything up and down in a single command and keep it all encapsulated.
+As usual with this site I wanted to add the Grafana and Prometheus elements to my docker compose file, this allows me to spin everything up and down in a single command and keep it all encapsulated.

 Here you can see I set up prometheus and grafana services.
 These use my common app_network and have docker volumes to persist data.